 Sear the Pork Shoulder.
 Season the pork shoulder with ancho powder, cumin, salt and pepper, then add the pork.
 Sear the cubes 2-3 minutes to brown the pork on all sides, until each side is nicely browned, stirring here and there.

 Onions and Garlic.
-Add the onions and stir.
+Add the onions and stir in a pinch of salt.
 Cook them down about 5 minutes to soften.

-Stir in the garlic and Mexican oregano and cook another minute.
+Stir in the garlic cloves and Mexican oregano and cook another minute.

 Remove the chili verde from the heat and stir in the chopped cilantro and juice from 1 lime.